 BAUS aims to raise the profile of the specialty amongst medical students, to encourage junior doctors to consider a career in urology and to inspire the next generation of urologists to engage with the Association.
 To this end BAUS runs an essay competition for medical students and an audit or quality improvement project competition for Foundation Year and Core Trainees (FY & CTs).

-In 2023 17 submissions were received for the essay competition (32 in 2022); the title set was "What steps can be taken in Urology to recover from the COVID pandemic?
-How do we address health inequalities exposed by the pandemic?
-How do we promote good Urological health?".
-In 2023, 17 submissions were received for the audit competition (18 in 2022).
-The national winners were invited to attend the Annual Scientific Meeting and were invited to present their work in the Medical Student session and Core Trainees session at the meeting.
-Prizes and certificates were presented to the winners.
+In 2024, 44 submissions were received for the essay competition (17 in 2023); the title set was ""What is the role of Artificial Intelligence in Urology at present and what does the future hold?"